differentialprivacy/differentialprivacy/_posts/2021-06-03-fitness-for-use-letter.md

 ---
 layout: post
-title: Inference is Not a Privacy Violation
+title: Statistical Inference is Not a Privacy Violation
 comments: true
 authors:
     - jonullman